Can Tarantula Spiders Bite?

 Tarantulas prefer to flee or use other defense mechanisms first, such as flicking urticating hairs (for New World species), rather than biting.
 Bites are usually a last resort.

-Are Tarantula Spiders Venomous?
+Are Tarantula Spiders Poisonous Or Venomous?

 Tarantula Spider Venom